 - Rich discusses whether people look for similar products that already exist early on

-- When should you consider patenting a product?
+- When should you consider patenting an invention or a product?

 In this episode…